 Professor of Sociology and Criminology Department Chair and Department Chair

-Expertise: Aging Studies, Alzheimer's disease and Caregiving, Poverty, and Counseling
+Expertise: Aging Studies, Alzheimer's disease and caregiving, Poverty studies, Counseling, Social work

-Dr. Harris received her Ph.D. from Case Western Reserve University and is professor and chair of the Sociology and Criminology Department, and director of the Aging Studies Program.
-She is also a Fellow of the Gerontological Society of America and founding Co-Editor of Dementia: The International Journal of Social Research and Practice published by SAGE.
-Dr. Harris was selected to receive the 2009 JCU Distinguished Faculty Award.
-In April 2008 Dr. Harris received the Educator of the Year Award from the Ohio Association of Gerontology and Education.
-In 2008, she also received the Ohio Magazine Excellence in Education Award.
-Among the assets that she brings to the university are three important areas of teaching, research and practice in 1) Aging Studies, 2) Poverty and Social Welfare, and 3) Social Work and Counseling.
+Dr. Harris received her Ph.D. from Case Western Reserve University and is professor and chair of the Sociology and Criminology department, and director of the Aging Studies Program.
+She is also a fellow of the Gerontological Society of America and Co-Editor of Dementia: The International Journal of Social Research and Practice, and is currently licensed in the state of Ohio as an LISW.
+She received the JCU Distinguished Faculty Award in 2009, and the Curtis W. Miles Award for Faculty Community Service in 2016.
+Among the assets that she brings to the university are three important areas of teaching, research and practice in 1) Aging Studies, 2) Poverty Studies, and 3) Social Work and Counseling.
 Her research interests are Alzheimer’s disease and dementia care, gender and aging.
 Dr. Harris’s research focuses on understanding the psychosocial impact of a dementing illness on family members and persons living with early stage dementia.
-She has published 2 books, written over 60 book chapters and articles in leading gerontology journals, and presents nationally and internationally on these topics.
+She has published 2 books, written over 60 book chapters and articles in leading gerontology journals, and presents nationally and internationally on dementia care.